Maurice Harris (American football): Washington Redskins

-After going unselected in the 2016 NFL Draft, Harris signed with the Washington Redskins on May 2, 2016.
+After going unselected in the 2016 NFL draft, Harris signed with the Washington Redskins on May 2, 2016.
 On September 3, 2016, he was waived by the Redskins, but re-signed with their practice squad a day later.
 On October 21, 2016, he was activated from the practice squad to the active roster after wide receiver Josh Doctson was placed on the injured reserve list.
 Harris had his first career NFL reception in a game against the Minnesota Vikings in Week 10 of the 2016 season, finishing the game with three receptions for 28 yards.

 On September 2, 2017, Harris was waived by the Redskins, and was signed to their practice squad the next day.
 He was promoted to the active roster on November 11, 2017.
-The following day, he caught a one-handed 36 yard pass against the Minnesota Vikings, the first touchdown of his career.
+The following day, he caught a one-handed 36 yard pass against the Vikings, the first touchdown of his career.

 On November 4, 2018, Harris set a career high with 10 receptions on 12 targets for 124 yards in a loss against the Atlanta Falcons.
 He was placed on injured reserve on December 28, 2018.
 He finished the 2018 season with 28 receptions for 304 yards and no touchdowns.

 New England Patriots

 On March 14, 2019, Harris signed a one-year contract with the New England Patriots.
-He was released on August 25, 2019 with an injury designation.
+He was released on August 25, 2019, with an injury designation.
 He reverted to injured reserve the next day, then was released with an injury settlement.